Life with other groups

 Causal map: Ethnocentrism

-This is just one representation of the possible factors and cause-and-effect relationships that reflect the natural selection of our tendency for ethnocentrism throughout our evolution.
+This is just one representation of the possible factors and causal relationships that reflect the natural selection of our tendency for ethnocentrism throughout our evolution.

 Possible reflection questions:

-- How could we present these historical or current events in a causal diagram?
+How could we represent these historical or current events in a causal diagram?